ChrisTowles/airflow-playground/README.md

 pyenv which python
 ```

-Install latest pip and dependencies for scripts
+Install the latest pip and dependencies for scripts

 ```bash
 pip install --upgrade pip